-The academic year begins in September or October and ends in May or June – exact dates vary between institutions and programs.
+Similarly to studying in the UK, academic year begins in September or October and ends in May or June – exact dates vary between institutions and programs.
 Students are assessed throughout each semester with tests – they then have exams at the end of each semester in February and June.

 International students make up around 10% the total enrolments in French universities.

-At French universities Masters degree and PhD program costs are slightly higher per annum then those incurred for bachelors degree programs – but they are still rather low, maybe reaching €400 per year.
+At French universities, masters degree and PhD program costs are slightly higher per annum then those incurred for bachelors degree programs – but they are still relatively low, particularly for French and EU students.

-Eating could be described as a national hobby – as France is certainly Europe’s gourmet capital!
-And although meals can be very expensive – it is also possible to get a decent “Prix fix” meal of the day in most French bistros.
+Eating could be described as a national hobby, France is certainly Europe’s gourmet capital!
+And although dining out can be very expensive, it is also possible to get a decent ‘Prix fix’ meal of the day in most French bistros.
 There are also the university restaurants that offer decent food at a very reasonable price.

-International students can work in France without having to apply for a temporary work permit as long as they have a residence card marked “student”.
-Whilst studying international students are allowed to work up to 964 hours per year.
-Students from the European Union and European Economic Area are also entitled to work as long as they’re enrolled in the student social security scheme.
+International students can work in France without having to apply for a temporary work permit as long as they have a residence card marked ‘student’.
+Whilst studying, international students are allowed to work up to 964 hours per year.
+Students from the European Union and European Economic Area are also entitled to work, as long as they’re enrolled in the student social security scheme.

 The one exception is Algerian students who are subject to the Franco-Algerian agreement regarding employment legislation.
 This means that they have to apply for a special permit and their annual work allowance is approximately 800 hours per year.

 There is a national student healthcare system which postgraduate students can join once they have registered for their classes at the beginning of the academic year.
 This means that if you are covered you will be reimbursed for a portion of your medical expenses in return for a low basic payment.
 It is mandatory for all non-European students to join the student healthcare insurance plan.
-If you are a European student you are exempt if you are in possession of a European health insurance card that is valid for the entire academic year or if you have a certificate of private insurance providing full coverage for medical risks.
+If you are a European student, you are exempt if you are in possession of a European health insurance card that is valid for the entire academic year or if you have a certificate of private insurance providing full coverage for medical risks.

-Students from member countries of the European Union do not need a visa to study and live in France.
+EU Students: Students from member countries of the European Union do not need a visa to study and live in France.